plotly/plotly.github.io/_posts/fundamentals/2015-04-24-dates-time-series-and-timestamp.md

  - title: Custom Format
    sub-steps:
     - copy: "When you make a graph in Chart Studio with dates and times, the default labelling picks spacing that fits the graph.
-Here the dates is included year, month, and day, but Chart Studio displays month and year by default."
+Here the dates included year, month, and day, but Chart Studio displays month and year by default."
       img: "![Date format and time series](../static/images/dates-time-series-and-timestamp/dateFormat.png)"
     - copy: "To customize date format, from 'Axes' under 'Style' menu choose 'Tick Labels' submenu.
 Next, select the axis you wish to modify, and then set 'advanced(d3-time-format)' for 'Label Format' attribute.
-A text box would be appeared for which you can choose a [custom time format](https://github.com/d3/d3-time-format/blob/v2.1.3/README.md#timeFormat)."
+A text box will appear where you can enter a [custom time format](https://github.com/d3/d3-time-format/blob/v2.1.3/README.md#timeFormat)."
       img: "![Date format and time series](../static/images/dates-time-series-and-timestamp/time-format.png)"
     - copy: "In 'Label Format', '%b %Y' tells Chart Studio to display an abbreviated month and the year with century.
 One extra option: '%{n}f' allows you to show fractional seconds, where 'n' tells us the number of digits to include."
     - copy: "To change the number of values displayed on the time axis, use the 'Axes' under the 'Style' menu.
 Then from 'Tick Label' sub menu, pick a 'Max Number of Labels' of dates to display.
 Chart Studio automatically finds the greatest lower bound to be evenly spaced along the axis."